Herkimer, Where Criminal Trespass is a Team Sport

 Malicious trespassing in Herkimer is a popular team sport.
 The innocent children whose ball the Herkimer Police leaped to defend have taken to vandalizing our car under the pretext of retrieving their (new) ball.
 The ball rolls into our driveway frequently, although the street is perpendicular to the driveway.
 A baller retrieves the ball, off camera.
 During his or her stay, our car is scratched or sprayed with acid.
 Repeat.
 Repeat.
 Obviously it’s at their parents’ instigation.
 These kids are probably paid in cash or drugs.
 The State Police appear to have clamped down on their parents following their abusive mob interaction with us in the street.
 (Herkimer’s Pleasant Avenue is a quietly sanctioned haven of drug trafficking, its workers flush with drug money.
 There are signs that things far more heinous go on here, also involving children. )

 I ordered one girl from my driveway the other day, telling her she was trespassing and not to return.
 She screamed “Don’t you ever talk to me that way!”
 As you’ll note from the video clip of her departure, she was quite indignant and circled her hand about her head, indicating that any defiance to her outrageous behavior was insane.
 Politeness and respect are obviously strangers in her family.
 Sadly there is an arrogant expectation that my home is a public way to be used however and whenever my neighbors see fit.

 Additional cameras have been brought on line.
 More are coming.
-We live as I did in Cote D’Ivoire West Africa, where each home’s a fortress, and anarchy prevails and governance has failed.
+We live as I did in Cote D’Ivoire West Africa, where each home’s a fortress, and anarchy prevails.

 What I’ve Learned from Herkimer’s Officer Heist and the Pleasant Avenue Ball Harassment